Markets

 Perspectives

-According to OAG Scheludes Analyser, considering the 2025 summer season (April 1 to September 30, 2025) compared to 2024, the number of air seats available from Canada to the main European destinations was as follows: United Kingdom: 1.3 million seats (+4.8%), France: 1.2 million seats (+3.3%), Germany: 820,000 seats (-5.3%), Italy: 515,000 seats (-0.1%), Portugal: 400,000 seats (+3.8%) and Spain: 370,000 seats (+0.6%).
+According to the OAG Schedules Analyzer, comparing the 2025 summer season (April 1 to September 30, 2025) with that of 2024, the number of available airline seats from Canada to major European destinations was as follows: United Kingdom: 1.3 million seats (+4.8%), France: 1.2 million seats (+3.3%), Germany: 820,000 seats (-5.3%), Italy: 515,000 seats (-0.1%), Portugal: 400,000 seats (+3.8%), and Spain: 370,000 seats (+0.6%).

 tabela-mercado-canada.jpg